opencontext/arches-via-docker/README.md

 # Caveats
 The Arches docker container will git-clone the Arches for Science and the Arches repositories and switch to the desired branch and then install the various Python dependencies.
 However, installation of other dependencies outside of Python are still "hard-coded" in the Arches Dockerfile.
 So you may need to manually edit that file if the version of AfS and Arches you wish to install has different non-Python dependencies.

-Another caveat to note is that the name of the Arches/AfS project should be treated as hardcoded.
-It seems like a heavy lift to make it easy to configure in Docker.
+Another caveat to note is that the name of the Arches/AfS project (`afs_plocal`) should be treated as *hardcoded*.
+It seems like a heavy lift to make it easy to configure the project name in Docker.

 # The directories and files